-Community-led development is based on the premise that local people should collectively plan, implement, and manage the solutions to their commonly shared issues.
-In the case of Outreach International, such problem solving happens when local community-based organizations and their leaders follow a process of first identifying and analyzing commonly shared challenges, and then seeking appropriate solutions to such challenges.
-For the local community-based organizations with whom Outreach International partners, such challenges are frequently poverty-related, i.e limited access to water, sanitation, income, and basic infrastructure.
-This process of problem-solving happens best in a mass meeting context, where community members most affected by local issues can collectively participate in the problem-solving process.
+Community-led development means that local people should collectively plan, implement, and manage solutions to their own issues.
+In the case of Outreach International, such problem solving happens when local community-based organizations and their leaders follow a process.
+They first identify and analyze commonly shared challenges.
+Then, they seek appropriate solutions to such challenges.
+For the local community-based organizations with whom Outreach International partners, such challenges are frequently poverty-related.
+These include limited access to water, sanitation, income, and basic infrastructure.
+This process of problem-solving happens best in a mass meeting context.
+Here, the community members most affected by local issues can collectively participate in the problem-solving process.

 2. Decision-Making Processes

 During in-person meetings, community members participate in their group’s decision making processes.
-This includes not only reaching consensus on the most appreciated solution to their shared issue of poverty, but also on the implementation and management of certain projects, the allocation of organizational funds, and overseeing leadership and membership criteria.
-Making such decisions during open, in-person meetings also allows for transparency and the opportunity of groups to establish appropriate measures to keep their elected leaders accountable.
+This includes reaching consensus on the most appreciated solution to their shared issue of poverty.
+It then moves on to the implementation and management of certain projects.
+At this point, they manage the allocation of organizational funds, and oversee leadership and membership criteria.
+Making such decisions during open, in-person meetings also allows for transparency.
+It also gives groups the opportunity to establish appropriate measures to keep their elected leaders accountable.

 3. Information Sharing

-In many communities, particularly those who do not have access to reliable internet and cellphone connections, people rely on community meetings as a primary source of information.
-They use meetings to learn more about potential government and private resources, and most importantly how to access them.
-Such information sharing also extends to areas such as health care, where community meetings provide people with an avenue to gain insights into, often, life-saving practices.
+Many communities, particularly those without reliable internet and cellphone connections, rely on meetings as a primary source of information.
+They use meetings to learn more about potential government and private resources.
+Most importantly, they learn how to access them.
+Such information sharing also extends to areas such as health care.
+Community meetings provide people with an avenue to gain insights into, often, life-saving practices.

 4. Capacity and Leadership Development

-For community-led initiatives that involve on-the-job training for local leaders, in-person meetings become learning spaces in which leaders gain first-hand experiences in organizational dynamics.
-In the case of Outreach International’s global partners and their programming around capacity development, local leaders start facilitating meetings early on in their training, with such meetings becoming leaders’ real-life classroom, and their fellow attending community members their real-life adjudicators.
+Some community-led initiatives involve on-the-job training for local leaders.
+For this training, in-person meetings become learning spaces in which leaders gain first-hand experiences in organizational dynamics.
+In the case of Outreach’s global partners and their programming around capacity development, local leaders start facilitating meetings early on in their training.
+Such meetings become leaders’ real-life classroom, and their fellow attending community members their real-life adjudicators.